 Jack Rosenbalm Prize for Scholarship in American Humor

-Awarded tor the best article on American humor by a pre-tenure scholar, graduate student, adjunct professor, or independent scholar published in (or accepted for publication in) a peer-reviewed academic journal or book.
-Articles published in 2014 and 2015 are eligible for the next award.
-Please submit by 1/3/2016 to: email@example.com
+Awarded tor the best article on American humor by a pre-tenure scholar, graduate student, adjunct professor, or independent scholar published in a peer-reviewed academic journal or book published in 2018 or 2019.
+Please submit by 1/3/2020 to: firstname.lastname@example.org

-Applicants are invited to submit an electronic copy (in .doc, .docx, or .pdf form) of their articles together with our the attached registration form to Tracy Wuster at firstname.lastname@example.org
+Applicants are invited to submit an electronic copy (in .doc, .docx, or .pdf form) of their articles together with the registration form to Tracy Wuster at email@example.com

 All copies should be formatted for blind review and thus without identifying references or title.
 Applicants do not need to be members of the AHSA to submit.

 Prize: $100; one-year membership in the AHSA; paid conference registration for 2018 AHSA conference.